IceUnicorn93/PVK-Controller/docs/_posts/2026-03-08-communication-update.md

 - Expanding the SPI prototype to include real board hardware
 - Integrating the Master Gateway logic with the PVKK Simulator
 - Finalising the hardware designs for boards 2 and 3

+---

+*Posted by the PVK Console Team on March 8, 2026*